saulfm08/django-support-requests/README.md

         --daemon
     ```

+#### Notes:
-    Notes: Production mode doesn't provide the the Django Static files
+- Production mode doesn't provide the the Django Static files
+- When running Production in a dedicated server/vm, use `gunicorn.service` file to configure a service unit:
+    - move this file to `/etc/systemd/system/`
+    - edit the file
+    - replace all values to reflect your env
+- When running Production, use NGINX to avoid to expose `gunicorn` directly to the Internet; [read more here](https://docs.gunicorn.org/en/stable/deploy.html#nginx-configuration).
+- This project is just a Draft / Quick Start for similar requests; we are not responsibles for any kind of issues this can cause after any changes or misbehaviors/misfuncions.

 ___